Everything You Need To Know About Creating A Dog-Friendly Office

 Ultimately, no matter the benefits, you may have to put being a dog-friendly office on hold if it will upset your team.
 Get to know your employees and those who often visit your workplace, host focus groups, and take the decision to become dog-friendly seriously.
 However, for offices where it is not possible to have dogs there every day, perhaps a take your dog to work day once a month, may be a possible compromise.

-Creating A Dog Friendly Policy That Is Helpful & Enforceable
+Creating a Dog Friendly Policy That Is Helpful & Enforceable

 Once you have the clearance to make your office dog-friendly, you must create a dog policy that is enforceable.